Buenos Aires is huge. It’s the capital city of the 8th largest country in the world.

 If you don’t have that kind of time, reserve a night at The Argentine Experience.

 This one-night cooking class is wildly popular.
 It’s actually more than a class, it’s an interactive dining experience.

 You’ll enjoy a complete Argentine asado (bbq) accompanied by malbec infused cocktails, learning everything about each course.

 Learn how to make empanadas and close out the night with a lesson on yerba mate with alfajores.

 Keep Reading: The Most Common Foods in Argentina You Have to Try

 There are two national beverages here in Argentina: yerba mate and, of course, wine!

-Wine tasting is one of the best things to do in Buenos Aires at night before those infamous late night dinners.
+Wine tasting in Buenos Aires is one of the best things to do here in the evening before those infamous late night dinners.

 In recent years there has been a surge of wine bars opening across the city.